These days, it's more and more common for people to feel like it's hard to stand up after long periods of sitting.

 When you're younger, this doesn't seem to be nearly as big an issue.
 Your physical activity levels as a kid or teenager are generally much higher and your body's general ability to adapt to physical demands is just plain better.

-As you get older and sit in a chair for 8-18 hours a day, 5 days a week, the muscles that control your hip joints get better and better at sitting, and your body’s ability to just “roll with it” is not as good.
+As you get older and sit in a chair for 8-18 hours a day, 5 days a week, the muscles that control your hip joints get better and better at sitting.
+Your body's ability to quickly transition to other positions is not as good - because you have not actively trained your body to do it.

-The obvious question, then, is “can you do anything to combat it even as you age?”
+The obvious question is "can you do anything to combat it even as you age?"
 And the answer is yes.

 Why does sitting for long periods make it so hard to stand up?